bxforce/bnc-hlf/README.md

 Open the config.yaml file in the config directory with your favorite editor.

-In the chaincode section, notice we have attribute `root_path_chaincode: "volume_chaincode"`
+In the chaincode section, notice we have this attribute `root_path_chaincode: "volume_chaincode"`

 Instead of `_volume_chaincode_` put the absolute path to the folder e.g. `root_path_chaincode: "/home/ubuntu/bnc-hlf/tests/chaincode/"`

 Notice we have : _path_chaincode: "abstore"_ which is the folder containing your .go files.

+Notice we have : _lang_chaincode_ if chaincode is in golang leave it to "golang", if it is in nodeJS put: "node"

 #### Step3: Build and run your app with BNC